 In a 2017 nationwide survey, 67% of magnet schools reported having a waiting list of parents eager to get their students into these high-performing schools.
 As policymakers and school districts seek to provide more opportunities for students and more choices for parents, with sustained and increased funding, magnet schools can continue to answer the call for high-quality public education.

-The Every Student Succeeds Act authorizes $102 million for the Magnet Schools Assistance Program in FY 2019.
+To meet growing public demand and to make an investment toward achieving the president’s goal of providing school choice options to all 11 million students living in poverty, we recommend that funding for MSAP be increased by 17% to $123 million.
 With this additional support, Congress and the White House can ensure that more parents have the option to send their child to a school that focuses on their strengths, engages them, and motivates them to learn.